elfalko/python-diamex-ds18b20/README.md

 Original sensor and drivers can be found at the [supplier's page](https://www.diamex.de/dxshop/USB-Temperatur-Sensor-Tester-fuer-DS18B20-Rev-C)

 ## Why
 Diamex does not include a prebuild readout program for linux.
-They include sources for it, but compiling them did not work out of the box for me due to problems with hidraw, libusb, and WSL2.
+They include sources for it, but compiling them did not work out of the box for me due to lack of knowledge about hidraw, libusb and their compatibility with WSL2.
 I lacked the necessary motivation to get that running.
 Also, the codebase in which I will use it is python anyway.